bhadaway/stop-spammers/readme.txt

 * [Update] Safety checks for WooCommerce
 * [Enhanced] When approving allow requests, the email address is now whitelisted
 * [Enhanced] Code audit and cleanup
+* [Fix] "Clear the Requests" toggles off other settings
 * [Fix] Too many periods feature

 = 2021.1 =